 The process can cause high CPU usage during a long time period – about an hour or so.
 If this activity bothers you or prevents you from comfortably using your PC you can turn off the Chrome Software Reporter Tool.

-Deleting the file is not a solution because it will recover as soon as your Chrome updates to the next build.
+Deleting the file is not a solution because it will recover as soon as your Google Chrome updates to the next build.
 The browser updating manager will download the file and it will be back in the place.
 But you can do a trick to completely block the process.
 And here is how:

 - Launch the Task Manager.